vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 Next, in the `config.yaml` add one or more contrasts.

-In order to compare two groups from a list (e.a. stage 1 vs stage 3), the contrast condition is the column name, followed by the groups (`stages_3_1`).
-Note that the *last* group (stage 1 in this example) is the reference group.
+In order to compare two groups from a list (e.a. stage 1 vs stage 3), the contrast condition is the column name, followed by the target group and finally the reference group (`stages_3_1`).
+Note that the *last* group (stage `1` in this example) is always the reference group.

-To compare all groups against a reference (e.a. control vs both treatments A and B), the contrast condition is the column name, followed by the reference group (`condition_control`).
-Alternatively, group ‘all’ may also be added (`condition_all_control`).
+To compare all groups against a reference (e.a. control vs treatment A and control vs treatment B), the contrast condition is the column name, followed by target group "all" and finally the reference group (`condition_all_control`).

 #### Batches
 If your data has batch effects, these can be accounted for.
 Note that this can only be done if the batch effects are spread over different conditions.